 |City/State:||Grand Island, NE|

-In 2012, McDermott led the Huskers in their first year in the Big Ten Conference.
-McDermott guided the Huskers to an 11-15 overall record and a 3-8 record in conference play and finished the season ranked No. 73.
-The Big Ten featured seven ranked teams in 2012.
+In 2012, McDermott NU in its first year in the Big Ten Conference.
+He guided the Huskers to an 11-15 overall record and a 3-8 conference mark, as NU finished No. 73 in the ITA rankings.
 McDermott had two players earn All-Big Ten honors.
-Christopher Aumueller earned First Team All-Big Ten honors while Benedikt Lindheim received Second Team All-Big Ten honors.
-Aumueller and Lindheim teamed up on the doubles court to finish the season ranked No. 26 and competed in the NCAA Men’s Tennis Doubles Championship.
+Christopher Aumueller captured first-team All-Big Ten honors while Benedikt Lindheim added a second-team All-Big Ten award.
+Aumueller and Lindheim teamed up on the doubles court to finish the season ranked No. 26 after competing in the 2012 NCAA Men’s Tennis Doubles Championship.

-In 1988, McDermott earned Big Eight Coach-of-the-Year honors as he guided the Huskers to a second-place finish in the league standings with a 5-1 record.
-Nebraska finished the season with a 14-6 dual mark, one of 17 seasons under McDermott that NU has recorded at least 10 dual match victories.
+In 1988, McDermott earned Big Eight Coach-of-the-Year honors by guiding the Huskers to a second-place finish in the league standings with a 5-1 record.
+Nebraska finished the season with a 14-6 dual mark, one of 18 seasons under McDermott that NU has recorded at least 10 dual match victories.

 McDermott pulled double duty during the 1988 season, as he also crossed over to coach the Husker women’s team for one year.
 He helped the Huskers to a fifth-place finish in the league standings despite a 5-12 overall record.
 McDermott’s Huskers came back to post a 17-7 record in 1989, the best winning percentage (.708) during his tenure.
 The Huskers matched the school-record mark with 17 victories again in 1990.